dogexme/dxprotocol/README.md

 ### UTXO Management

 According to the protocol, UTXOs smaller than 0.1 DOGE are invalid transactions.
 Therefore, no dust will be created within this protocol.
-Since the input address is used as the accounting unit, the collection of UTXOs becomes irrelevant, so it won't make dogecoin's data expand
+Since the input address is used as the accounting unit, the collection of UTXOs becomes irrelevant, so it won't make dogecoin's utxo data expand

 ## Parameter Rules and Descriptions